insure logo

 • Siberian Huskies

-How much does pit bull renters insurance cost?
+How much does renters insurance cost if you have a pit bull?

 You shouldn’t forego renters insurance due to cost, however.
 Dog bites are more common than you might think — nearly 4.5 million people are bitten by dogs each year, according to the American Veterinary Medical Association (AVMA).